reissbaker/structural/README.md

 }

 // For TypeScript users, you can get a reference to the inferred
-// type for Interns using the following type helper: type UserType = t.GetType<typeof User>;
+// type for Users using the following type helper: type UserType = t.GetType<typeof User>;

 // This allows you to write typed function that operate on users